My notes on Carthage for both using and creating your own carthage frameworks

 - You can comment out lines in

-github "eonist/Element" "master"will default to the latest commit (as opposed to HEAD which will not)
+- `github “eonist/Element” “master” will default to the latest commit (as opposed to HEAD which will not) you can also use “master” if you have no tags in your repo

 - ⚠️️ Don’t forget to set your XCode framework project scheme to shared. ⚠️️ (btn right of the stop btn 👉 manage scheme 👉 shared checkbox)

-- CMD + I on a .framwork will show the version of the framework in macOS Finder 👌
+- CMD + I on a .framework will show the version of the framework in macOS Finder 👌 (🚫 seems to not work 🚫)

 - If you want to include assets like images etc into your .framework you can use Compile Source 👉 add the files you want to include in your framework.